pemily/CamPatrol/docs/en_US/index.md

 To execute an action on a camera alert, you can create a scénario and select the command of your new equipment in the **Event** field.

 ![Jeedom Command](../images/en_ScenarioJeedom.png)

+If you have multiple cameras, you can add them in the trigger list, Si vous avez plusieurs caméras, vous pouvez les ajouter dans la liste des déclencheurs, then in the scenario you can distinguish them with a If/Then/Else block.
+The value to put in the If is: trigger(#[Maison][Camera Parking][Alerte]#)